 It’s worth mentioning that, while the admission fee for the other luxury hot springs, like Tabacon or The Springs, is higher than Ecotermales, they do include entry to the hot springs for an entire day, as opposed to Ecotermales’ more limited hours.

-If you only have a few days in La Fortuna or generally don’t want to spend an entire day soaking in hot springs, Ecotermales’ lower price point for half day sessions seems perfect (I know it worked out great for us!).
+Given there’s so many things to do in La Fortuna, Ecotermales’ lower price point for half day sessions is perfect for travelers who don’t want to dedicate a full day to soaking in hot springs (I know it worked out great for us!).
 If you, however, have a longer period of time in La Fortuna or just want a chill day at the springs, one of the other properties may ultimately be a better value for you.

 Ecotermales has a smaller footprint than some of the other properties in La Fortuna and in order to keep the springs serene and enjoyable for all visitors, they limit each morning and evening session to 150 soakers.
 So while you can walk up and buy tickets onsite if they happen to be available, I’d definitely recommend making a reservation ahead of time- several of the time slots during our visit to La Fortuna were already sold out when I tried to purchase tickets the week before our trip.